DA: Times Square machete suspect wanted ‘jihad’ on police

 Assistant Manhattan District Attorney Lucy Nicholas said Bickford “specifically traveled to New York from Maine in order to begin carrying out his crimes of murder of government officials,” arriving in the city a few days before the attack.

-Bickford had an Amtrak ticket to Miami and wanted to travel abroad, “but then decided to come to New York first in order to kill people and carry out Jihad,” Nicholas said.
+Bickford had an Amtrak ticket to Miami and wanted to travel abroad, “but then decided to come to New York first in order to kill people and carry out jihad,” Nicholas said.
 He had no known ties to the city or state, she said.

 Nicholas said Bickford told investigators that “all government officials” were a target for him because of the U.S.’s support of Israel, including police officers, but that he purposely spared civilians from harm.
 Authorities have been investigating whether Bickford was motivated by Islamic extremism.